Skip to main content

 Carbon neutrality - Castrol’s operational activities

-Castrol’s PATH360 Programme also includes making its scope 1 and 2 GHG emissionsi from its operations carbon neutral in accordance with PAS 2060.
+Castrol’s PATH360 Programme also includes making its scope 1 and 2 GHG emissionsi from its operations Carbon Neutral in accordance with PAS 2060.

-Consistent with its approach for carbon neutral products, Castrol’s application of PAS 2060 for Scope 1 and 2 GHG emissions involves two external independent third parties; Environmental Resources Management Limited who carry out the carbon footprinting of Castrol’s operational activities and a second, DNV Business Assurances UK Limited, who do the verification and assurance of carbon neutrality.
+Consistent with its approach for Carbon Neutral products, Castrol’s application of PAS 2060 for Scope 1 and 2 GHG emissions involves two external independent third parties; Environmental Resources Management Limited who carry out the carbon footprinting of Castrol’s operational activities and a second, DNV Business Assurances UK Limited, who do the verification and assurance of carbon neutrality.

 Assessment